-We could have taken the funicular to the top of Lycabettus Hill, the highest point in Athens.
-But the path was more inviting, winding its way upwards through a pine-scented landscape rich with legends.
+I could have taken the funicular to the top of Lycabettus Hill, but the path was more inviting, winding its way upwards through a pine-scented landscape rich with legends.
 Besides, I wanted to try to find the rock church of Saint Isidore.

 Mount Lycabettus is higher even than the Acropolis.
 (Confusingly, Acropolis means “highest point of the city” but there is no contradiction here; Lycabettus was outside the boundary of the ancient city.)
 It was a steep climb up, but worth it for the classic Greek landscape.
-We walked between pines and olive trees, the path lined with wild flowers and prickly pears everywhere.
+I walked between pines and olive trees, the path lined with wild flowers and prickly pears everywhere.

 Then there were the panoramic views.
 Right over the city, to the Acropolis and across the sea towards the Peloponnese.

-Legends of Mount Lycabettus
+Legends Of Mount Lycabettus

-A Hidden Church on Lycabettus Hill
+A Hidden Church On Lycabettus Hill

-At the very top of the hill we stopped at the café to have something to eat and to enjoy the views.
+At the very top of the hill I stopped at the café to have something to eat and to enjoy the views.
 I had also hoped to visit the small chapel of St George but it was closed for cleaning.
 However I did manage to peep around the door, confirming the guidebook description of it as “of little interest”.

 In fact, I was more interested in finding the rock church of St Isidore (or Isidorus).
-We had diligently followed the signs on the way up but seen no sign of it, and the one or two people we met appeared to be unaware of its existence.
+I had diligently followed the signs on the way up but seen no sign of it, and the one or two people I met appeared to be unaware of its existence.
 Certainly it seems to be little known; I had heard about it from a local guide but could find no mention in the guidebook.
-But, coming down the hill by a different route, we spotted the cave entrance high above the path.
+But, coming down the hill by a different route, I spotted the cave entrance high above the path.
 A long stairway reached enticingly up to it but unfortunately the gate at the bottom was locked; a sign outside showed that the church only opens for services and special events.